dynamiqs/dynamiqs/docs/documentation/basics/time-dependent-operators.md

 $$
     O(t) = f(t) O_0
 $$
-where $f(t)$ is an time-dependent scalar.
+where $f(t)$ is a time-dependent scalar.
 In Dynamiqs, modulated operators are defined by:

 - `f`: a Python function with signature `f(t: float) -> Scalar | Array` that returns the modulating factor $f(t)$ for any time $t$, as a scalar or an array of shape _(...)_,
 - `qarray`: the qarray defining the constant operator $O_0$, of shape _(n, n)_.